 The second is drainage-hole geometry.
 A single small hole drains slower than four larger holes around the edge, because water migrates laterally to reach a single hole while the column above it stays saturated.
 The easy fix is more holes.

 The third is the pot’s evaporation surface.
 Wide pots dry faster than narrow ones at the same volume.
-A 20 cm wide shallow terracotta pot is a different drying environment from a 12 cm tall plastic pot of the same volume.
+A 20 cm wide shallow terracotta pot is a different drying environment from a 12 cm tall plastic pot.

 The fourth is watering restraint.
 Even a perfectly porous mix in a well-drained pot can sit wet if the schedule keeps refilling the substrate before the perched zone clears.
 The watering-restraint guide for an aroid in a chunky mix covers the substrate-aware cadence; the short version is that lifting the pot to feel its weight beats any fixed calendar.

-Adding a bottom drainage layer changes none of those four levers.
-It does not fix a wet pot, because the water is held in the mix, not in the space below it.
+A bottom drainage layer changes none of those four levers; it does not fix a wet pot, because the water is held in the mix, not the space below it.

 FAQ